Unternavigation

 The trend towards increased integration of the system continued after the turn of the millennium.
 At the same time, the Confederation tightened controls over the IV offices.
 This was particularly the case in terms of medical services, which had come under political pressure due to the growing number of new pensions and beneficiaries with psychological complaints.
 The fourth IV revision (2003) envisaged the establishment of regional medical services (RAD) to enable IV physicians to examine the insured themselves.
 These services are subject to the technical oversight of the BSV, although they are authorized to decide individual cases autonomously.
 At the same time, collaboration between IV and MEDAS was tightened.
 Acting as external assessment centres, the MEDAS offices were mostly private and worked on a for-profit basis within the scope of an agreement with the BSV.
 Though the Federal Court confirmed their independence in 2011, the court stipulated that the legal position of the insured against that of IV should be improved.
 This came to pass in 2012 with an adjustment of the IV regulation.

 In light of the IV growing deficits and the refusal to increase contribution rates, the fifth IV revision (2006) emphasized the concept of re-integration and activation and made early detection and intervention the new working priorities of the IV offices.
 The aim was to introduce assistance and support measures before the affected insured left the workforce and became pension recipients.
 By using targeted integration measures, the IV offices sought to promote the individual responsibility of the insured and improve their employability on the labor market.
 Authorities pushed the Inter-Institutional Cooperation (IIZ) to improve coordination of IV-activities, unemployment insurance and social welfare.
 This is hoped to prevent the unemployed from slipping through the social security net.
 With respect to the IV offices, the IIZ brought about a sharp increase in collaboration across different institutions.
 This also meant an increase in control and dependencies for the insured.
 The new vocational field of labor integration specialists emerged at the same time.
 Since the sixth IV revision of 2011 (in effect since January 2012), the IV offices have also been in charge of directing assistance contributions aimed at helping the disabled become more independent in everyday life.
+IV and individual benefit recipients are coming under increasing pressure, particularly from the liberal right.
+In 2022, the "Further Development of Disability Insurance" will also strengthen the principle of activation, first introduced in unemployment insurance, in disability insurance.
+The revision is additionally intended to reform the system of medical assessments, particularly ensuring greater transparency.
+These assessments play an important role in the new percentage-based determination of the degree of disability and therefore have an indirect impact on pension entitlement.

 In addition, there have been recent changes from a financial perspective.
 A new IV compensation fund was set up in 2011 to prevent the cross financing of the loss-making IV with AHV reserves and ensure its liquidity.
 The new IV fund received a starting capital of 5 billion francs from the AHV Central Compensation Fund.
 The IV has since enjoyed financial independence in practical terms.
 However, the AHV equalization funds continue to be responsible for calculating entitlements and pensions, as well as for paying out IV benefits.